GIFT: Games as Informal Training for Generalizable LLMs: Experiment

 \subsection{Case Study}

-To further illustrate the effectiveness of informal learning, we present a compact case study in Fig.~\ref{fig:case-mini}, which summarizes two representative examples, with detailed comparisons in the Appendix (Fig.~\ref{fig:case-matrix-math} and~\ref{fig:case-mnc-common}).
+To illustrate the effectiveness of informal learning, we present a compact case study in Fig.~\ref{fig:case-mini} illustrating results of MATH500, with full and detailed comparisons in the Appendix (Fig.~\ref{fig:case-matrix-math} and~\ref{fig:case-mnc-common}).
 On the MATH500 benchmark, the base 7B model follows the correct high-level reasoning but makes a subtle arithmetic error, leading to an incorrect result, whereas the \textit{Matrix Games}-trained model maintains a more explicit and verifiable derivation.
 Moreover, it chooses $a=1$ creatively to simplify the calculation.
-On the CommonGen benchmark, while mixed training on $\text{F + I}_2$ setting produces a semantically reasonable sentence, nested training encourages deeper semantic integration by first validating the given concepts and then constructing a coherent and detailed scene.
-Together, these cases demonstrate that informal learning with the nested training framework promotes more explicit, robust, and creative reasoning across both mathematical and generative tasks.
+On the CommonGen benchmark, while mixed training on $\text{F + I}_2$ setting produces a reasonable sentence, CST encourages deeper integration by self-validating the result.
+Together, these cases demonstrate that informal learning with the CST framework promotes more explicit, robust, and creative reasoning across both mathematical and generative tasks.